 This process typically requires up to 120 days to complete, but can take longer (and has).

-If the OIG grants your written request for reinstatement (and provides you with notice in writing), then you're off the list!
+If the OIG grants your written request for reinstatement (and provides you with a notice in writing), then you're off the list!
 However, it's always good to double-check.
 If the OIG denies your written request for reinstatement, you may reapply and redo the whole process after 1 year.

-While the process of reinstatement can be long and arduous, following the established procedures in order (and at the right point in time) can effectively get your name off of the exclusion list.
+While the process of reinstatement can be long and arduous, following the established procedures in order (and at the right point in time) can effectively get your name off of the OIG exclusion list.

 Simply follow directions, fill out the forms in their entirety, and don't apply before 90 days prior to the end of your excluded term, and you should be ok.